 A. Smart question!
 A nonprofit organization is still a “business”, with everyday expenses (like stamps, website fees, and printing of educational handouts) that are needed to achieve the group’s mission.
 What we love about being a nonprofit is that our mission isn’t about maximizing a financial return on investment, but on maximizing the very personal impact we have in people’s lives!
 We welcome you to join us in making an impact through your donations or involvement.

 In the 2014–15 fiscal year, 78¢ out of every dollar we spent went directly to programming: the activities and resources through which we accomplish our mission.
-The programming percentage was even higher for 2015–16, and rose to 99.5% in the 2016–17 fiscal year, thanks to our all-volunteer nature.
+The programming percentage has been even in the years since, even reaching 99.7%, thanks to our all-volunteer nature.
 While public perceptions vary, experts generally agree that 65% is an acceptable minimum for a responsible nonprofit’s programming expenses.* Clearly, we’re serious about being good stewards of your donated dollars!

 Our small, but mighty group invests these programming dollars largely into expanding our diverse outreach activities (including public and corporate education), leveraging advocacy pressure along the arc of justice, holding an amazing annual service dog convention, and maintaining and bettering our website resources.
-A couple of hard facts about the impact of past contributions: Our website has consistently reached more and more people each month; from July 2015 to March of 2016, our site went from 11,532 to 48,789 pageviews per month.
+This site has had well over half a million views just in its first three years.

-Believe us, these are amazing numbers for our niche!
+Believe us, numbers like this are amazing for our niche!
 However, most people get a better feeling for the deep effects our resources have in the lives of real people by enjoying our personal impact stories.
 The cold facts tell your brain we’re a success, but the warm stories really tell your heart that we’re a good home for your investment.
 They’ll make your answer to Brad’s Question easy!

 We simply can’t do it alone.
 We need your help because we’re reaching limits you can help us overcome.
 We can’t thank you enough for your contributions toward: